Richard Talmadge: Personal life

-He was the stepfather of American polo pioneer and Polo's Grande Dame Sue Sally Hale.
+He was the stepfather of American polo pioneer Sue Sally Hale.
 His brothers, Otto and Victor Metzetti, both had success as stunt performers, and were members of the vaudeville troupe the Flying Metzettis, (or the Five Metzettis) who were the first to perform the quadruple back somersault in 1917, at Barnum and Bailey's, with Richard as voltiguer.
 The family was close, with brothers Otto, Victor, and Leon working on the Richard Talmadge productions of the 1930s.

 Death

 Talmadge died of cancer at the age of 88 on 25 January 1981, in Carmel, California.
 He is interred at Inglewood Park Cemetery, his grave marked with the name "Richard Metzetti Talmadge".